 Aon plc (NYSE: AON) exists to shape decisions for the better - to protect and enrich the lives of people around the world.
-Our colleagues provide our clients in over 120 countries and sovereignties with advice and solutions that give them the clarity and confidence to make better decisions to protect and grow their business.
+Through actionable analytic insight, globally integrated Risk Capital and Human Capital expertise, and locally relevant solutions, our colleagues provide clients in over 120 countries with the clarity and confidence to make better risk and people decisions that help protect and grow their businesses.

 Follow Aon on LinkedIn, X, Facebook and Instagram.
-Stay upto-date by visiting Aon's newsroom and sign up for news alerts here.
+Stay up-to-date by visiting Aon's newsroom and sign up for news alerts here.

-©2024 Aon plc.
+©2025 Aon plc.
 All rights reserved.